FirebirdSQL/jaybird/devdoc/jdp/jdp-2022-02-replace-synchronized-with-reentrantlock.md

 ## Decision

-The usages of `org.firebirdsql.jdbc.Synchronizable`, specifically use of `synchronized` on `getSynchronizationObject()` will be replaced with a `ReentrantLock`.
+The usages of `org.firebirdsql.jdbc.Synchronizable`, specifically use of `synchronized` on `getSynchronizationObject()`, and other forms of connection mutual exclusion (for example.
+GDS API doesn't use `Synchronizable`, but does apply a similar pattern, e.g. `FbAttachment.getSynchronizationObject()`) will be replaced with a `ReentrantLock`.

 Other usages of `synchronized` will be evaluated separately, if necessary.

+### Rejected Options

+- Defining a `void withLock(ExceptionRunnable)` or similar to use a lambda to define the action taken under lock.

+  This would require more methods (e.g. for varieties of exceptions, simply runnable versus returning a value, etc.).
+In evaluation, the solution with a closeable, allowing use of try-with-resources, looked cleaner.

+  Other arguments against might be modification of local variables, but we didn't check if this actually occurs in the codebase.
+- Define a separate interface with the `withLock()` and `isLockedByCurrentThread()` methods in the GDS-ng API.

+  With the chosen solution the methods are defined only where they are needed, reducing access-level where possible.
+The exposure through `FbAttachment` and `FbStatement` is for simplicity of implementation.

 ## Consequences

+The interface `org.firebirdsql.jdbc.Synchronizable` will be removed, and methods `LockClosable withLock()` and `boolean isLockedByCurrentThread()` are introduced were appropriate and needed.`

-The interface `org.firebirdsql.jdbc.Synchronizable` will be replaced with an interface `org.firebirdsql.jaybird.concurrent.Lockable` which offers a single method, `LockClosable withLock()`.
-This method will take out a lock, and return a `Closable` variant which will unlock on `close()`, so it can be used in a try-with-resources.
+The `withLock()` method will take out a lock, and return a `AutoClosable` variant which will unlock on `close()`, so it can be used in a try-with-resources.

 In that way, current usages of